jordesign/wp-responsive-preview/readme.txt

 Tags: design, responsive, preview, browser, width, adaptive Requires at least: 3.1
 Tested up to: 3.4
+Stable tag: trunk

 Preview your site at random page widths to test your Responsive design.

 == Description ==

-=Preview your site at random page widths to test your Responsive design.
+=Preview your site at random page widths to test your Responsive design.=

 WP Responsive Preview provides an additional previewing option when editing pages, post and other content types.
 It loads the preview within a randomly sized iframe to see how the design responds at a random width.
 It's great for testing how your responsive design performs.